 |Text Formatting||Add and view formatted text in the Live Editor||Use publishing markup to add formatted text, publish to view|

-Operating System — MATLAB supports the Live Editor in most of the operating systems supported by MATLAB.
+Operating System — Starting in R2019b, MATLAB supports the Live Editor in all operating systems supported by MATLAB.
 For more information, see System Requirements.
-There are several operating systems supported by MATLAB that the Live Editor does not support.

 Red Hat Enterprise Linux 6.